zBlock-1/RLN-audit-report/README.md

 ### 2. Low - Difference between documents and implementation

-The documantation mentions that the rate limit is between `1` and `userMessageLimit`
+The documentation mentions that the rate limit is between `1` and `userMessageLimit`

 > Signaling will use other circuit, where your limit is private input, and the counter k is checked that it's in the range from 1 to userMessageLimit.